EducationalTestingService/rsmtool/README.rst

 Citing
 ------
-If you are using RSMTool in your work, you can cite it as follows:
+If you are using RSMTool in your work, please cite it as follows:

 MLA
 ===